underscoreio/essential-slick/src/pages/4-combining-actions.md

 With actions combined together, it's useful to see the queries that are being executed.

-We've seen how to retrieve the SQL of a query using the `insertStatement`, `delete.statements`, and similar methods.
+We've seen how to retrieve the SQL of a query using `insertStatement` and similar methods on a query, or the `statements` method on an action.
-These are useful for experimenting with Slick, but sometimes we want to see all the queries, fully populated with parameter data, *when Slick executes them*.
+These are useful for experimenting with Slick, but sometimes we want to see all the queries *when Slick executes them*.
 We can do that by configuring logging.

 Slick uses a logging interface called [SLF4J][link-slf4j].
 We can configure this to capture information about the queries being run.
-The SBT builds in the exercises use an SLF4J-compatible logging back-end called [Logback][link-logback], which is configured in the file *src/main/resources/logback.xml*.
+The `build.sbt` files in the exercises use an SLF4J-compatible logging back-end called [Logback][link-logback], which is configured in the file *src/main/resources/logback.xml*.
 In that file we can enable statement logging by turning up the logging to debug level:

 ~~~ xml
 <logger name="slick.jdbc.JdbcBackend.statement" level="DEBUG"/>